andyatkinson/andyatkinson.github.io/postgresql-tips.md

 * [PostgreSQL Connection Pooling With PgBouncer](https://dzone.com/articles/postgresql-connection-pooling-with-pgbouncer)

-Install pgbouncer on OS X with `brew install pgbouncer`.
+Install PgBouncer on macOS with `brew install pgbouncer`.
 Create the `.ini` config file as the article mentions, point it to a database, accept connections, and track the connection count.

 ## H.O.T.
 Updates